Everything-Compatible/YRDict/README.md

 If you are willing, you can also indicate what positions Ares/Phobos, etc. hooked and what changes they made.
 No new or enhanced logic is considered.
+Adding auxiliary features related to debugging and similar tasks is allowed and encouraged.

 ## 结语/CONCLUSION